 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals, in some cases radioactive material, and can pick up substances resulting from the presence of animals or human activity.
 In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Help protect our water resources and your own drinking water supply.
 Don't pollute our surface water sources with yard and household waste and other items that are harmful to the environment.
 The Public Works Department of Cottage Grove is ready to help you with this effort.
 We provide waste oil drop-off and can answer other questions you may have about disposing of harmful household wastes.

 How Can I Conserve Water?

 At times, it may seem that Minnesota has a nearly unlimited supply of water.
 The truth is, however, that groundwater resources are not immune to over-depletion.
 It is imperative that we preserve and protect them.
 Use water efficiently, both inside and outside the home.
 Be aware of the volume of water you are using during routine tasks.

 Watering Lawns and Gardens (City Wide Sprinkling Rules)

-1. The watering and sprinkling of lawns and/or gardens shall be permitted on even-numbered days for property with even-numbered addresses and on odd-numbered days for property with odd-numbered addresses; except, that any property may be watered on the thirty first day of any month.
+1. The watering and sprinkling of lawns and/or gardens shall be permitted on even-numbered days for property with even-numbered addresses and on odd-numbered days for property with odd-numbered addresses.
+No property may be watered on the thirty-first day of any month.
 In addition, watering is only allowed before noon or after 4 p.m. each day, even on your day to water.
 Watering during the heat of the day wastes water.

 2. The foregoing limitations shall apply only to property served by City water.